Lesbian bed death: Society and culture

-Following the Blumstein and Schwartz survey, many 1980s books and articles by lesbian practitioners were written about lesbian sexuality, by well-known clinicians such as Marny Hall, JoAnn Loulan and Marge Nichols, dealing with inhibited sexual desire, lack of sexual initiation and low sexual self-esteem in regards to lesbian sexuality.
+Following the Blumstein and Schwartz survey, many 1980s books and articles by lesbian practitioners were written about lesbian sexuality, by well-known clinicians such as Marny Hall, JoAnn Loulan, and Marge Nichols, dealing with inhibited sexual desire, lack of sexual initiation and low sexual self-esteem in regards to lesbian sexuality.
 Nichols said that the impact "of these studies on the perception of lesbians, notably by lesbians themselves, was enormous: in a word, lesbians came to be seen as less sexual than other women".
 The term lesbian bed death was well-established by the early 1990s in the gay and lesbian community, and was the subject of jokes, dismay, and intense debate.
 Nichols stated explanations for lesbian bed death consisted of inhibited sexual desire as a result of internalized homophobia and "the idea of 'merging' or 'fusion' in lesbian couples (Burch, 1987).
 The 'urge to merge' was already stronger in women than in men, so two women in a relationship would result in an overly close connection, one so familiar that sex would come to resemble incest, thus inhibiting its expression."

+Criticism

-Various scholars and writers have called lesbian bed death a myth.
+Various writers have called lesbian bed death a myth.
 Nikki Dowling of The Frisky argued that the definition of sexual activity back in the 1980s was mainly limited to penile-vaginal sex, and that this has affected lesbians' definition of sex since some wonder if two women having sex is a valid act.
 She surmised that lesbian bed death "is probably only sticking around" due to lesbophobia.
 Winnie McCroy of The Village Voice stated, "Although [Schwartz's] methodology and results were later challenged, the idea of lesbian bed death has taken on a life of its own, with damaging results."
-Dowling also cited a widespread negative effect of the concept, stating that numerous websites claiming they can cure lesbian bed death started to crop up.
-McCroy argued that all couples get tired of "marathon sex".
+Dowling also described a widespread negative effect of the concept, stating that numerous websites began to crop up claiming that they can cure lesbian bed death.
+McCroy argued that all couples experience a decrease in sexual intensity after the early stages of a relationship have passed.
 Sex educator and author Tristan Taormino stated that sex gets old regardless of a couple's sexual orientation.
 Suzanne Iasenza said, "Read heterosexual sex therapist David Schnarch's work if you don't believe heterosexual couples grapple with similar issues."
 Lesbian author Felice Newman stated, "Lesbian Bed Death is the greatest disservice we ever did to our community. [...]
 Because in fact the statistics don't vary that much.
 If you're straight or you're gay, long term relationships can be challenging when it comes to sex."